Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 There are two situations where a given input may lead to ambiguity:

-1. Several Controls are bound to the same Action and more than one is feeding input into the Action at the same time.
-Example: an Action that is bound to both the left and right trigger on a Gamepad and both triggers are pressed.
+1. Several controls are bound to the same action and more than one is feeding input into the action at the same time.
+Example: an action that is bound to both the left and right trigger on a Gamepad and both triggers are pressed.
 2. The input is part of a sequence of inputs and there are several possible such sequences.
-Example: one Action is bound to the `B` key and another Action is bound to `Shift-B`.
+Example: one action is bound to the `B` key and another action is bound to `Shift-B`.

-#### Multiple, concurrently used Controls
+#### Multiple, concurrently used controls

 > [!NOTE]
-> This section does not apply to [`PassThrough`](xref:input-system-responding#pass-through) Actions as they are by design meant to allow multiple concurrent inputs.
+> This section does not apply to [`PassThrough`](xref:input-system-responding#pass-through) actions as they are by design meant to allow multiple concurrent inputs.

-For a [`Button`](xref:input-system-responding#button) or [`Value`](xref:input-system-responding#value) Action, there can only be one Control at any time that is "driving" the Action.
-This Control is considered the [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl).
+For a [`Button`](xref:input-system-responding#button) or [`Value`](xref:input-system-responding#value) action, there can only be one control at any time that is "driving" the action.
+This control is considered the [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl).

-When an Action is bound to multiple Controls, the [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl) at any point is the one with the greatest level of ["actuation"](xref:input-system-controls#control-actuation), that is, the largest value returned from [`EvaluateMagnitude`](xref:UnityEngine.InputSystem.InputControl.EvaluateMagnitude*).
-If a Control exceeds the actuation level of the current [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl), it will itself become the active Control.
+When an action is bound to multiple controls, the [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl) at any point is the one with the greatest level of ["actuation"](xref:input-system-controls#control-actuation), that is, the largest value returned from [`EvaluateMagnitude`](xref:UnityEngine.InputSystem.InputControl.EvaluateMagnitude*).
+If a control exceeds the actuation level of the current [`activeControl`](xref:UnityEngine.InputSystem.InputAction.activeControl), it will itself become the active control.

-The following example demonstrates this mechanism with a [`Button`](xref:input-system-responding#button) Action and also demonstrates the difference to a [`PassThrough`](xref:input-system-responding#pass-through) Action.
+The following example demonstrates this mechanism with a [`Button`](xref:input-system-responding#button) action and also demonstrates the difference to a [`PassThrough`](xref:input-system-responding#pass-through) action.

 ```CSharp
 // Create a button and a pass-through action and bind each of them